Selective Admissions to Health Professions Programs

 I qualified for the program of my choice, but it was full and I didn’t get in.
 What do I do now?

 Applicants who meet or exceed the admissions requirements and are not admitted because of lack of space are placed on an alternate list for admission until the program begins.
-If an opening becomes available, students on the alternate list will be called based on their placement on the alternate list.
+If an opening becomes available, students on the alternate list are called based on their placement on the alternate list.
 The alternate list is ranked by admission score for in-district students and then for out of district students.
 Contact is made via phone, so it is important that the contact information listed in myRichland is up-to-date.
 Contact may be made up to and including the day the program begins.

 What do I do if I do not get accepted into the program of my choice?

 If you aren’t admitted to the program of your choice, don’t give up on your goal!
-Make an appointment with your academic advisor to assist you in reviewing academic qualification and creating a plan to improve your admission score.
+Make an appointment with your academic advisor to assist you in reviewing academic qualifications and creating a plan to improve your admission score.

 I earned a D in a required general education or prerequisite course.
 Can I apply?